nelmio/NelmioApiDocBundle/Resources/doc/faq.rst

 Sharing parameter configuration
 -------------------------------

-Q: I use the same value in multiple end points.
+Q: I use the same value in multiple endpoints.
 How can I avoid duplicating the descriptions?

 A: You can configure ``definitions`` in the nelmio_api_doc configuration and then reference them: